SickHub/steamcmd/README.md

 ## Overview

 This image is designed to be a base image for any server run via `steamcmd`.
-Daily automated builds ensure that the image always contains the latest version of `steamcmd`.
+Regular automated builds ensure that the image always contains the latest version of `steamcmd`.
 When using the image it is recommended to always pull the latest tag to ensure no updates are required when running.

-The image inherits from `ubuntu:xenial` for a few reasons:
+The image inherits from `ubuntu` for a few reasons:
 * Easier for those less familiar with linux to inherit and build from
 * Ability to pull `steamcmd` from the apt package manager